Last Updated on

 Details: Open on Saturdays and Sundays from 9am to 5pm year-round (weather permitting).
 Location: West 39th Street between 9th & 10th Avenues; closest subway stations: 42nd Street / Times Square (A, C, E, N, Q, R, S, 1, 2, 3 Trains)

-Here you can grab a fresh-made pizza, Bolivian empanadas, raw vegan food, ice cream, coffee, Vietnamese street food, Mexican tacos or anything you could possibly think up and then sit down right in Brooklyn Bridge Park looking right out at Manhattan and the Brooklyn Bridge.
-Foodies love New York institutions such as Keizo Shimamoto’s ramen burgers, Blue Bottle Coffee, Milk Truck’s grilled cheeses, Butter & Scotch’s pies, and Lone Empire’s smoked briskets, a favorite with meat eaters.
+Here you can grab a fresh-made pizza, Bolivian empanadas, raw vegan food, ice cream, coffee, Vietnamese street food, Mexican tacos or anything you could possibly think up and then sit down right in East River State Park or at the small beach, looking right out at the Manhattan skyline.
+Foodies love offering food from all over the world and classic American grub like burgers and grilled cheese.
+Many famous New York eateries sell here, like the Red Hook Lobster Pound, Blue Bottle Coffee, The Meat Hook, People’s Pops popsicles, McClure’s Pickles, and many more.
 Come early though, or you’ll face long lines and crowded tables.
 Top tip: Definitely come hungry!

 Not a market in the traditional sense, Chelsea Market is more of an upscale assembling of restaurants, bakeries and food stores housed in the former home of the National Biscuit Company, where the first ever Oreo was made in 1912.The industrial aspect of the building was maintained when it was transformed into a market, creating an industrial chic vibe.
 Eateries include the fabulous Green Table, Chelsea Thai, a small storefront of the Artists & Fleas market from Williamsburg, plus Amy’s Bread – which has excellent cupcakes and other sweets, The Fat Witch – some of the city’s best brownies and Eleni’s famous cookies.
 Just off the Highline Park, this is a great pit stop for snacks to eat up on former railroad line turned green space and park, all with great views over Lower Manhattan.